mathetos/WP-Rollback/README.md

 - [ ] **Plugin Release**
-- [ ] Plugin Documenation and Readme Written and Reviewed
+- [ ] Plugin Documentation and Readme Written and Reviewed
 - [ ] Plugin Fully Tested and using most popular wp.org themes and plugins